ghjeong12/ghjeong12.github.io/about.md

 ### Publication

+1. **ConfuciuX: Autonomous Hardware Resource Assignment for DNN Accelerators using Reinforcement Learning**
+Sheng-Chun Kao, <ins>Geonhwa Jeong</ins>, Tushar Krishna
+In Proc. of 53rd Annual IEEE/ACM International Symposium on Microarchitecture (**MICRO**), Oct 2020

+2. **TurboFlux: A Fast Continuous Subgraph Matching System for Streaming Graph Data**
-1. Kyoungmin Kim, In Seo, Wook-shin Han, Jeong-Hoon Lee, Sungpack Hong, Hassan Chafi, Hyungyu Shin, **Geonhwa Jeong**.
-2018.
+Kyoungmin Kim, In Seo, Wook-shin Han, Jeong-Hoon Lee, Sungpack Hong, Hassan Chafi, Hyungyu Shin, <ins>Geonhwa Jeong</ins>
-TurboFlux: A Fast Continuous Subgraph Matching System for Streaming Graph Data. *In Proceedings of the 44th International Conference on Management of Data, ACM SIGMOD, Houston, USA.*
+In Proc. of the 44th International Conference on Management of Data (**SIGMOD**), Houston, TX, USA, May 2018

-2. **Geonhwa Jeong**, Jaeil Kim, Taeho Kim, Jinah Park.
-2012.
-3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation. *In Proceedings of the 2012 KIISE Fall Conference.*
+3. **3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation**
+<ins>Geonhwa Jeong</ins>, Jaeil Kim, Taeho Kim, Jinah Park
+In Proc. of the 2012 KIISE Fall Conference, 2012.